jhesyong/simple-excel-parser/README.md

 - You want to map the data values to database enums.

 ## Example
-You want to parse the excel with the following format.
+You want to parse an excel file with the following format.

 | Name   | Age | Gender | Phone 1      | Phone 2      |
 |--------|-----|--------|--------------|--------------|